MCDReforged/MCDReforged/docs/source/quick_start/first_run.rst

 Server
 ~~~~~~

-Remember the server you have prepared?
+Remember the server you prepared?
 Put it into the ``server`` folder.
 The directory structure should be something like this:

 .. code-block:: diff